 Female dog names that derive from Scotland are much like male dog names.
 Some are popular human names, while others refer to parts of the country.
 There are also many names that speak of a dog’s beauty or personality, while others have more to do with the culture of Scotland itself.

 Maggie is another one of those dog names that tend to top lists, and it’s of Scottish origin.
 Aileen, Iona, and Rona are likewise popular.
-Bonnie is a great name for a pretty dog, while Nessie is a fun name for a swimmer.
+Bonnie is a great name for a pretty dog, while Nessie is a fun name for a swimmer, or any dogs with webbed feet for that matter.
 Lassie has a lot of classic appeal for many dog owners, while Shona, Sheena, and Tara all feel very Scottish.
 Rose and Piper are also popular names, and you simply can’t go wrong with naming your dog after the city of Aberdeen.

 Frequently Asked Questions